If you borrow money to purchase a Certificate of Deposit, how is the interest treated for tax purposes?

 Study for the Oregon Tax Consultants Exam.
 Prepare with flashcards and multiple choice questions, each with hints and explanations.
 Get ready for your exam!

-When you borrow money to purchase a Certificate of Deposit (CD), the interest income earned from the CD is considered taxable income.
-This means you must report it on your tax return and pay taxes on that amount.
-Generally, the Internal Revenue Service (IRS) classifies interest earned on savings and investment accounts, including CDs, as taxable income in the year it is earned.
+When you borrow money to purchase a Certificate of Deposit (CD), the interest received from the CD is considered taxable income.
+This means you must report the interest earned on the CD when filing your taxes, as it is treated as ordinary income.

 Subscribe